We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Your WHS obligations still apply when staff are working remotely or from home.

 If you employ remote staff, make sure your policies and procedures include them.
-You may have to update your policies to account for your employees' remote work environments.
+You may need to update your policies to account for your employees' remote work environments.

 When considering WHS for remote workers, think about: